marcosvppfernandes/recommender_system/README.md

 The best **RMSE** is **1.3117**!!
 Which is pretty good in a range from 1 to 10 as it provides good recommendations.

 ### Demonstration
-Here is a short demo of our functioning app!
+Here is a short demo of our functioning app:
 ![demo_gif](images/demo_rec_sys.gif)

 ## Next Steps: